paarandika/bodyapps-android/README.md

 		iv.
 Run the app while virtual device is on.
 It will automatically choose the device.

 **Creating Google API project**
-To get information from Google API it is required to create project in Google developer console
+To get information from Google API it is required to create project in Google developer console.
 1. Go to Google developer console(https://console.developers.google.com/project?authuser=0) and go to projects tab and click on create project.
 2. Give a project name and create a project.
 3. Then go in to the project and go to APIs under APIs & auth tab.